upl1nk-v01d/cod4x_v01d_mod/README.md

 added dvar v01d_maps_randomizer to turn on/off
 map randomizer, set default to 1.

+2023 02 12
+made workaround with item pickup;
+fixed bot starring on c4 and claymore.

 2023 02 04
 adjusted bots fire interval with dp;
 drop weapon on devastating hit;